eelstork/l3-lang/README.md

 - Therefore options are needed through which existential clauses mandate the existence of types though specified nomenclatures; mechanical resolution is required to materialize types and members, as opposed to (well, in addition of) compilers grumbling when things are missing.
 - The above requirement implies annotating missing implementations, so that machine agents can quickly walk developers through "fill in" sessions.

-Needless to say, MVC and its many avatars provide an example of how architectural patterns "work" for software, but contour an automation void which needs to be filled.
+Needless to say, MVC and its many avatars provide an example of how architectural patterns "work" for software, yet contour an automation void which needs to be filled.

 Another example of drudgery around both static and type associations is seen in the runtime/elements dissociation in the L3 implementation itself:
 - The design is articulate and regular.
 Sure, we reserve the option to make exceptions, only proving that "there is a rule".